What is an Anesthesiologist?

 Anesthesiologists are on-call and work around the clock in hospitals to administer anesthesia or pain medication to patients.
 This may not be the best work schedule for those with families.

 Patients may not remember a job well done, but they will remember a problem.
-They do not see that the anesthesiologist is watching every second, monitoring trends, responses to meds, and reactions to surgical stimuli.
+They do not see that the anesthesiologist is watching every second, monitoring trends, response to medication, and reactions to surgical stimuli.
 Anesthesiologists must carry liability insurance in case they are sued for malpractice.

 Anesthesiologists are also known as: